Tegh25/MT2MP3-Class-Assignments/README.md

 ## Description

-This repository preservves and displays all my class work and assignments from my second-year Programming for Mechatronics course, all written in C.
+This repository preserves and displays all my class work and assignments from my second-year Programming for Mechatronics course, all written in C.

 The assignments and questions are separated into the following structure (A3 and A4 were skipped):